 When is payment required?
-We require a 20-30% deposit (varies based on order size and type) in order to begin any product order.
+We require a 30% deposit in order to begin any product order.
 Full payment is due when the product is delivered or picked up.
-For larger jobs, such as garages, we may require progress payments as the installation progresses.
+For larger jobs, such as garages or cottages, we may require progress payments as the installation progresses.

 Can I pay by credit card?
 We prefer payment via check or cash, but will take Visa, MasterCard, and Discover Card payments.

 Do you offer financing?
 We have partnered with two banks to provide financing for our Historic Shed™ outbuildings, Admiral’s Bank and Citizen’s State Bank.
 The application for a loan through Admiral’s Bank can be found online here and you will receive a direct response through the bank.
 The application for Citizens State Bank can be downloaded here and submitted through Historic Shed.
 We are also working with our local bank, Florida Community Bank to provide cottage construction loans.
 Info should be coming soon.